hosein-yousefii/ssh-connection-manager/README.md

 ### Benefits of using SSC

 - Simple to use
+- connect to a node by selecting through menu or direct with their name
 - Add new node in 5 sec
 - Able to use private key
 - Able to backup & restore